-Almost everything your domain model should belong to the team.
+Most of your domain model should probably belong to a team, not a user.

 The components that belong to the entire system are those resources that span across multiple tenants, such as global configuration or resources, data and logic your application is specifically designed to provide to your users.
-Let’s set all of those aside in our considerations here.
+To keep things simple for now, let’s set those aside in our considerations here.

 Between the other two (resources that belong to either joint organizations or individual users) my experience is that most software applications should model most of the primary components of their domain model as belonging to the joint team or organization, even in a lot of situations where a software developer will first come to the conclusion that it should belong to individual users.

 For example, if you’re implementing a two-sided marketplace that helps an upcoming bride or groom connect with a photographer to capture the memories on their special day, many developers (including my 2012 self, when I first built the platform that now powers Zola’s vendor directory and real wedding inspiration) might make modeling decisions like:

 The Yelp-esque business listing belongs to a photographer.